Stacey Abrams slams ‘grotesque’ Brian Kemp for Covid failings during event with Oprah - NewsBreak

 Georgia is one of 12 states that hasn’t agreed to accept the expansion of Medicaid, a signature initiative of the “Obamacare” Affordable Care Act.

-Governor Kemp has proposed a partial expansion of Medicaid via waivers allowing the state to tweak how the programme is administered, focusing on expanding postpartum care, state funding for rural health centres, and expanding coverage to about 50,000 Georgians.
+Governor Kemp has proposed a partial expansion of Medicaid via waivers allowing the state to tweak how the programme is administered.

-The Republican has said these proposals represent “a more holistic approach to health care versus a one-size-fits-all government approach.”

-Thus far, the Biden administration has rejected these proposals, which would impose work requirements on some recipients and sever the state’s ties with the online federal healthcare exchange Healthcare.gov.
+This is a developing news story and will be updated with new information .